 How Can I Get an FHA Loan After Bankruptcy?

 • Chapter 7 bankruptcy: You must have re-established good credit.
-A mortgage lender will always look at your current financial standing, as well as the new credit you’ve taken on since the bankruptcy.
-You’ll also need to provide them with a letter of explanation as to why you went to bankruptcy court in the first place.
-This letter essentially shows the FHA lenders that your financial situation has improved since filing bankruptcy.
+A mortgage lender will review your current financial standing and any new credit you’ve taken on since the bankruptcy.
+You’ll also need to provide a letter of explanation to show FHA lenders that your financial situation has improved since filing for bankruptcy.

-• Chapter 13 bankruptcy: You must show the lender that you made on-time payments during your Chapter 13 filing for at least one year.
-You’ll need all the necessary documentation for this, as well as a letter from the bankruptcy court in which they give you written permission to apply for a mortgage loan.
+• Chapter 13 bankruptcy: You must show the lender that you’ve made on-time payments during your Chapter 13 repayment plan for at least one year.
+You’ll need proper documentation for this, as well as a letter from the bankruptcy court granting permission to apply for a mortgage loan.

 How Do I Qualify for an FHA Loan After Bankruptcy?